kylpo/notes/App-State.md

 _WIP_

+# What is "App State"?
+"Uhhh, obviously things that your app keeps in its state?"
+But really, what is it?

+Is it data that comes from you server or client's cache?
+No.

+Is it state stored in your React component's `this.state`?
+It could be, but not always.

+Is it anything that lives in your Redux stores?
+Not necessarily - there are really useful Redux libs for forms, which only exist on a single page.

+So, what is it?

+# What it isn't
+Let's start with what it isn't.
+It isn't _Data_.
+Data is fetched from something like Relay, Firebase client, a Service Worker, a client cache, or your own home-rolled solution using `fetch()` or `ajax`.

+Had a hard time answering this when I asked it to myself.

+Data vs State

+# Characteristics of App State

+Breadth and Depth
+Temporal and Persistent
+Can have multiple sources of truth
+- url, global.appState, redux/mobx store
+Is different from data

+I'll be thinking through this as a React developer using components to build apps, but the concepts should apply broadly.

 [FormidableLabs/freactal: Clean and robust state management for React and React-like libs.](https://github.com/FormidableLabs/freactal)

 [When Does a Project Need React? | CSS-Tricks](https://css-tricks.com/project-need-react/#article-header-id-0)